First-Time DUI in Pennsylvania: ARD and Your Options

 Leonard Law Group is built for matters that need practical judgment early, clear communication, and leverage that improves with preparation.

-If the vehicle stop was weak or unsupported, that can affect much more than people realize.
+If the vehicle stop was weak, unsupported, or stretched beyond what the officer was allowed to do, that can affect much more than people realize.
 A bad stop can undermine the rest of the case.

-For first-time offenders especially, the practical question is often not just whether ARD exists in theory, but how to approach it without sleepwalking into avoidable consequences.
+For first-time offenders especially, the practical question is often not just whether ARD exists in theory, but whether the case should be pushed there immediately or evaluated first for better leverage.

 Clients often focus on court and underestimate how much PennDOT consequences can affect work, family logistics, and the real pressure of the case.